5 mins read

 According to the NHS, the main symptoms of endometriosis include:

-- severe period pain that stops you carrying out normal activities
+- severe period pain that stops you from carrying out normal activities

 - pain when going to the toilet during your period